fiatjaf/noflux-website/content/opinionated.md

 <h2 id="postgresql">Why PostgreSQL? <a class="anchor" href="#postgresql" title="Permalink">¶</a></h2>

-Miniflux is compatible only with [PostgreSQL](https://www.postgresql.org/).
+Noflux is compatible only with [PostgreSQL](https://www.postgresql.org/).

 - Supporting multiple databases increases the complexity of the software.
 - We do not have the resources to test the software with all major versions of MySQL, MariaDB, SQLite, and so on.
 - [SQLite](https://www.sqlite.org/) is excellent but there is a limited support of `ALTER TABLE` and the [Golang driver](https://github.com/mattn/go-sqlite3) requires [CGO](https://golang.org/cmd/cgo/) and [GCC](https://gcc.gnu.org/).
-Miniflux 2 was initially designed as [Twelve-Factor App](https://12factor.net/) to run in ephemeral containers.
+Noflux was initially designed as [Twelve-Factor App](https://12factor.net/) to run in ephemeral containers.
 - PostgreSQL is powerful, rock solid and battle tested.
 - PostgreSQL is a great independent open source software.
 - ORM abstracts interesting features provided by the database.
-- Miniflux uses `hstore/jsonb/inet` data types, window functions, full-text search and handles user timezones with PostgreSQL.
+- Noflux uses `hstore/jsonb/inet` data types, window functions, full-text search and handles user timezones with PostgreSQL.

 <h2 id="js-framework">Why no Javascript framework? <a class="anchor" href="#js-framework" title="Permalink">¶</a></h2>

-Miniflux uses Javascript only where it's necessary.
+Noflux uses Javascript only where it's necessary.

 - Server side template rendering is very simple and fast enough for that kind of application.
 - Using Javascript frameworks increase complexity.